msarson/FileManager_ODBC/README.md

 this is the initial attempt at the interface and should not be considered a final version.

 Add any comments, questions or notes to the wiki page.

+Or add any items to the issues page.